MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

 ---
 title: Bug Check 0x116 VIDEO_TDR_FAILURE
 description: The VIDEO_TDR_FAILURE bug check has a value of 0x00000116.
-This indicates that an attempt to reset the display driver and recover from a timeout failed.
+This value indicates that an attempt to reset the display driver and recover from a timeout failed.
 keywords: ["Bug Check 0x116 VIDEO_TDR_FAILURE","VIDEO_TDR_FAILURE", "VIDEO_TDR_ERROR"]
-ms.date: 11/02/2022
+ms.date: 12/08/2022
 topic_type:
 - apiref
 api_name: